Still Craving Cigarettes After Quitting? This Is Why

 You may be stuck in a sugar-nicotine dependency loop.

-Many smokers subconsciously use cigarettes as a sugar delivery system in an unconscious attempt to regulate emotion, energy, or appetite.
-In fact, one of the most common fears of quitting is weight gain, especially among long-time smokers.
+Many smokers subconsciously use cigarettes as a sugar delivery system to regulate emotion, energy, or appetite.
+One of the most common fears of quitting is weight gain, especially among long-time smokers.

 Some researchers now argue that cigarettes function as a dual-addiction system, delivering both nicotine and sugar-triggered stimulation in one hit.